aevitas/flakeid/README.md

 We have opted to increment every time an ID is generated, rather than when two or more IDs are generated at the exact same millisecond.
 The reasoning behind this is that it's vastly simpler - we can avoid locking altogether - and thus, more performant.
 It is also closer to Discord's implementation, which was referenced when designing this library.

+# Epoch

+The timestamp component is a delta from a predefined instant in time, this instant is known as the **epoch**.

+The default epoch is `01/01/2015 +0`.
+The implementation will generate valid IDs for about 139 years, after which they will start to roll over.

+While it is fine to modify the code to choose a different epoch for your specific use case, you should always take care to only use a single epoch per domain, as modifying it afterwards might lead to collisions.

 ## Timestamps